DedRec/Ontology_MovieFinder_Project/README.md

 # MovieFinder_Ontology
 A python application that returns you a list of films based on the included/excluded actors, directors and genres.

+## Overview
+This project implements a movie finder application using PyQt5 for the user interface and Owlready2 for ontology manipulation.
+The application allows users to manage directors, actors, and genres within a tree view by adding or removing them from included and excluded sections.
+After configuring their preferences, users can fetch movies that match their criteria by pressing the "Get Movie" button.
+Behind the scenes, Owlready2 utilizes the Pellet reasoner, an OWL DL reasoner, to infer new knowledge based on ontology axioms and rules, enabling the derivation of implicit relationships between entities.
+Rules written in OWL 2 RL syntax define inference patterns to deduce relationships such as genre, director, actor, and movie based on their properties and classes.
+Additionally, SPARQL queries are employed to retrieve specific information from the ontology, facilitating the selection of movies based on user-defined criteria.
+Overall, this application provides an intuitive interface for exploring and selecting movie preferences, with powerful reasoning capabilities enhancing the movie discovery experience.

 ## Libraries Needed
 -owlready2